So many couples are staying together in an unhappy marriage. When you ask how they’re doing, they’ll say, “OK”.

 (This is a powerful video by one of my mentors, Nedra Fetterman.
 Watch it as she tells the story of her own parents, Mark and Sunny.)

-Because of privacy settings, you’ll have to watch it on Vimeo.
-Click on the blue tab to watch, and then come back and discuss what you saw using the questions below.
+Click here to watch it on Vimeo, and then come back and discuss what you saw using the questions below.

 Discuss with your partner…